ShashankS1011/Road-to-DSA/README.md

 ### Classification:
 Data structures can be classified into two broad categories:

 - **Linear Data Structure:** A data structure in which data elements are arranged sequentially or linearly, where each element is attached to its previous and next adjacent elements, is called a linear data structure.
-Examples are array, stack, queue, etc.
+Examples are array, stack, queue.
+   - **Static data structure:** Static data structure has a fixed memory size.
+It is easier to access the elements in a static data structure.
+An example of this data structure is an array.
+   - **Dynamic data structure:** In the dynamic data structure, the size is not fixed.
+It can be randomly updated during the runtime which may be considered efficient concerning the memory (space) complexity of the code.
+Examples of this data structure are queue, stack.
 - **Non-linear Data Structure:** Data structures where data elements are not placed sequentially or linearly are called non-linear data structures.
 Examples are trees and graphs.

 ### Applications of Data Structures: